Mir Yeshiva (Jerusalem): Establishment in Jerusalem

-Around this time, Rabbi Eliezer Yehuda Finkel traveled to Palestine to obtain visas for his students and reestablish the yeshiva in Eretz Yisrael, but these plans were interrupted by the outbreak of World War II.
+Around this time, Rabbi Eliezer Yehuda Finkel traveled to Mandatory Palestine to obtain visas for his students and re-establish the Mir Yeshiva in Eretz Yisrael, but these plans were interrupted by the outbreak of World War II in Europe.
 In 1944, Rabbi Finkel opened a branch of the yeshiva in Jerusalem with ten students, among them Rabbi Yudel Shapiro (later Rosh Kollel Chazon Ish), Rabbi Chaim Brim (later Rosh Yeshiva of Rizhn-Boyan), and Rabbi Chaim Greineman.

-In Europe, as the Nazi armies continued to push to the east, the yeshiva students fled to (Japanese-controlled) Shanghai, China, where they remained until the end of the war.

-The story of the escape to the Far East of Mir Yeshiva, along with thousands of other Jewish refugees during WWII, thanks largely to visas issued by the Dutch consul Jan Zwartendijk and the Japanese consul-general to Lithuania, Chiune Sugihara, has been the subject of several books and movies including the PBS documentary Conspiracy of Kindness.
-After the war, most of the Jewish refugees from the Shanghai ghetto left for Palestine and the United States.
+During World War II, as the Wehrmacht continued to push to the Eastern Front, the yeshiva students fled to Japanese-controlled Shanghai under the Wang Jingwei regime, where they remained until the end of the war.
+The story of the escape to the Far East of Mir Yeshiva along with thousands of other Jewish refugees from Nazi-occupied Europe, thanks largely to visas issued by the Dutch consul, Jan Zwartendijk, and the Japanese consul-general to Lithuania, Chiune Sugihara, has been the subject of several books and movies, including the PBS documentary film Conspiracy of Kindness.
+After the war, most of the Jewish refugees from the Shanghai Ghetto left for Mandatory Palestine and the United States.
 Among them were survivors from the Mir Yeshiva, many of whom rejoined the yeshiva in Jerusalem.
 Rabbi Finkel's son, Rabbi Chaim Zev Finkel (commonly called Chazap), served as mashgiach.

 When Rabbi Eliezer Yehuda Finkel died on July 19, 1965, his son, Rabbi Beinish Finkel and his brother-in-law, Rabbi Chaim Leib Shmuelevitz became joint Mirrer Rosh Yeshivas.
 Reb Chaim was considered the main Rosh Yeshiva and when he died, his son-in-law, Rabbi Nachum Partzovitz, replaced him.
 Rabbi Beinish Finkel became Rosh Yeshiva after Reb Nachum died.
 With Rabbi Beinish Finkel's death in 1990, the reins were taken over by Rabbi Beinish Finkel's sons-in-law, with the Rosh Yeshiva, Rabbi Nosson Tzvi Finkel, at the helm.
-After Nosson Tzvi Finkel's sudden death on November 8, 2011, his eldest son, Rabbi Eliezer Yehuda Finkel, was named as his successor.
+After Nosson Tzvi Finkel's death on November 8, 2011, his eldest son, Rabbi Eliezer Yehuda Finkel, was named as his successor.